 Of course, McLaren will have to get his squad playing at the peak of their ability, something that has been sorely lacking in 2015.
 They have spent a significant sum of money on a few players with strong reputations in central Europe, with the pick of the bunch Aleksandar Mitrovic, who could prove a handful if he produces the same form as during his time at Anderlecht.
 Within their current team they have assured potential for success, but it will be reliant on Moussa Sissoko, Vurnon Anita and Cheick Tiote rediscovering their form, as well as Siem de Jong actually being able to compete for an entire campaign following his injury-ravaged debut season.

-Dissertation Proposal Of Mba 14th – Watford (Last Season – 2nd Championship)
+14th – Watford (Last Season – 2nd Championship)

 In spite of significant managerial turmoil throughout last season, Watford were promoted to the Premier League for the first time since 2007, and will be hoping for a longer experience than their prior two stints in the top flight.
 The Hornets have an experienced and credible manager at the helm in Quique Flores, who won numerous trophies with Atletico Madrid and Benfica.
 He will get them playing the expressive, attacking football that they were celebrated for in the Championship last season, which will either rescue them from an immediate drop or see them crash and burn.